apple/sample-food-truck/README.md

 To configure the Food Truck app without an Apple Developer account, follow these steps:

-1. In the Food Truck target's Signing & Capabilities panes click Add Account, and log in with your Apple ID.
+1. In the Food Truck target's Signing & Capabilities panes, click Add Account, and log in with your Apple ID.
-2. Chose the Your Name (Personal Team) from the team menu for the Food Truck and Widgets targets.
+2. Chose Your Name (Personal Team) from the team menu for the Food Truck and Widgets targets.
 3. Build and run your app.
-3. On iOS and iPadOS devices navigate to Settings > General > VPN & Device Management and trust your developer certificate.
+4. On iOS and iPadOS devices, navigate to Settings > General > VPN & Device Management and trust your developer certificate.

 To configure the Food Truck All app to run on your devices, follow these steps: